Understanding Codeine

 - Relaxation

-As an opiate, codeine runs a high risk of its users developing a tolerance and eventually a dependence on it.
+As an opiate, codeine runs a high risk of its users developing a tolerance and, eventually, a dependence on it.
 Although many people begin using codeine to relieve a legitimate condition, it is frequently abused as tolerance develops.
-Many codeine users begin to turn to the drug to cope with all of their physical pain and eventually their emotional pain as well.
-If you or someone you care about is struggling with a codeine problem, get help today.
+Many codeine users begin to turn to the drug to cope with all of their physical pain and, eventually, their emotional pain as well.

-Although some people think the drug seems harmless, at high enough doses, codeine use can lead to respiratory failure, coma, and even death.
-This risk is especially high when codeine is combined with other central nervous system depressants such as alcohol or other opioids.
+Although some people think the drug seems harmless, at high enough doses codeine use can lead to respiratory failure, coma, and even death.
+This risk is especially high when codeine is combined with other central nervous system (CNS) depressants such as alcohol or other opioids.

-An addiction to codeine may develop from continued abuse of the drug in its cough medicine or pill form.
-Codeine can lull its users into a false sense of security because many people do not consider it to be as powerful or addictive as its opiate family members.
+An addiction to codeine may develop from continued abuse of the drug in its cough medicine or pill forms.
+Codeine can lull its users into a false sense of security, as many people do not consider it to be as powerful or as addictive as its opiate family members.

 Codeine is considered a gateway drug to other opiates, including morphine and even heroin.

 Many people don’t stop at codeine.
 They try to reach a better high by mixing it with other substances, including alcohol.
-Because codeine and alcohol are both central nervous system (CNS) depressants, combining them can lead to dangerous levels of depression in the brain and respiratory failure.
-Learn the criteria of diagnosing codeine addiction today.
+Because codeine and alcohol are both CNS Depressants, combining them can lead to dangerous levels of depression in the brain and respiratory failure.

 For some people, codeine is only a piece of a larger web of addictions.
 Sometimes, it is the gateway drug into addiction to other substances, especially other opiates like oxycodone or morphine.

 Because multiple drugs in a user’s system can change the way treatment is administered, it is important to be honest in discussing all of your addictions with a treatment counselor.
-No matter what drugs you use, there is a treatment solution for you.
+No matter what drugs you use, there is a treatment solution available.

 Purple Drank

-Rapper Lil’ Wayne was admitted to the intensive care unit in March 2013 with seizures and unconsciousness caused by extremely high levels of codeine.
-Though he survived, he was in critical condition after having his stomach pumped three times to remove the drug from his system.
+Rapper Lil Wayne was admitted to the intensive care unit with seizures and unconsciousness caused by extremely high levels of codeine.
+Though he survived, he was in critical condition after having his stomach pumped 3 times to remove the drug from his system.

 33